tytydraco/yessleep/out/Snowy_Nights_in_Spring.md

 Looking up to her mother dangling above, she sees that mama’s face is contorted into an expression of absolute terror.
 A single tear drops from her mother onto her forehead.

 Like a butcherbird does to its prey, the thing skewers mama with its crown of antlers.
-Hot blood rains down on her, soaking into her hair and clothes and warming her skin.
+Hot blood rains down on her, soaking into her hair and clothes, warming her skin.
 She tries to scream, to call to her mother, but her voice is like a beehive.

 That moment on, everything’s black, until the barn door creaks open, dousing her in morning light and revealing her bewildered uncle.